manasarasur/book-intelligence/README.md

 ## Sample Questions & Answers
 Here are some sample AI resolutions achievable when testing:

-* **Q**: What are some science fiction books?
+* **Q**: What are some adventure books?
-* **A**: Based on our library context, "The Martian" by Andy Weir is a science fiction book following an astronaut.
-Additionally, "Dune" by Frank Herbert focuses on sci-fi themes of space exploration and politics!
+* **A**: Based on our library context, "A History of Adventure" by  H. Rider Haggard is a science fiction book .
+Additionally, "Alice's Adventures in Wonderland" by Lewis Carroll focuses on sci-fi themes.
-* **Q**: Tell me about a book with a dark tone.
+* **Q**: Tell me some harry potter books.
-* **A**: The book "The Midnight Shadow" has a consistently dark and thrilling tone as established in the AI insights.
-Would you like a more detailed summary?
+* **A**: The book "Harry Potter and the Philosopher's Stonew" is a harry potter book.